-The leader of the Full Council is Mark Ingall.
-Councillor Ingall chairs the Cabinet which is made up of 9 members appointed by him with defined responsibilities or 'portfolios'.
+The leader of the council is Mark Ingall.
+Councillor Ingall chairs the Cabinet which is made up of 9 councillors appointed by him with defined responsibilities or 'portfolios'.

 The chair of the council is chosen by the council and is the Harlow's first citizen and representative.

 To support the Cabinet, we have a number of other committees where councillors take decisions.

 Each committee focuses on a specific council function.
 The committees consider issues in detail at scheduled meetings, and then decisions or recommendations are made to the Cabinet or to the Full Council.

 Whilst elected councillors set the policies, paid employees (council officers) put them into practice.